Symantec/Dominator/cmd/vm-control/README.md

                         saved.
 The VM must not be running
 - **replace-vm-user-data**: replace the user data for a VM.
 The old user data is saved
+- **restore-vm-from-snapshot**: restore VM volumes from the previous snapshot, discarding current volumes
 - **restore-vm-image**: restore the previously saved root image for a VM.
 The VM must not be running
 - **restore-vm-user-data**: restore the previously saved user data for a VM
+- **snapshot-vm**: create a snapshot of the VM volumes, discarding previous one
 - **start-vm**: start a stopped VM
 - **stop-vm**: stop a running VM.
 All data and metadata are preserved
 - **trace-vm-metadata**: trace the requests a VM makes to the metadata service